luisdiogo2071317/azure-docs.pt-pt/articles/hdinsight/hadoop/apache-hadoop-linux-create-cluster-get-started-portal.md

 ---
-title: 'Início Rápido: Introdução ao Hadoop e ao Hive no Azure HDInsight através do portal do Azure '
+title: 'Início rápido: Introdução ao Apache Hadoop e Apache Hive no HDInsight do Azure através do portal do Azure '
 description: Saiba como criar clusters do HDInsight através do portal do Azure e consultar dados com o Hive.
 keywords: guia de introdução do hadoop, hadoop linux, início rápido do hadoop, introdução do hive, início rápido do hive
 services: hdinsight